safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise1.md

 ![](./Images/Img4.402.Ex1.DirectoryToWatch1.png)

-Leave the Watch Subdirectories and Receive Notifications for Folders parameters set to No, since we are only interested in monitoring for files in the BuildingUpdates folder directly.
+Leave the Watch Subdirectories and Watch Folders parameters set to No, since we are only interested in monitoring for files in the BuildingUpdates folder directly.

 Then for the Filter parameter remove the MODIFY and DELETE actions.
 Since we are looking to add to the corporate database, in this example we are only interested in monitoring for new files arriving, not old ones being changed or removed: